-Where we source our chinese Teas
+Where we source our teas

 Anhui is an inland province in China situated in the Southeast.
 It stretches over the Yangtze River and Huai River.
 It has a population of over 59 million.
 The natural resources of Anhui are iron from Ma’anshan, coal from Huainan and copper in Tongling.
 Wheat, rice and sweet potatoes are also widely produced in Anhui.
 Anhui is famous for its beautiful mountain scenery including Mount Huangshan, Mount Jiuhua which is one of the four famous Buddhist Mountains in China and Mount Tian Zhu.
 All of these are well known scenic spots in Anhiu.